evaegelyng/MetaBarFlow/README.md

 #### Copy the scripts folder from the Github repository to the backup folder.

-#### Put the workflow.py file in the main directory, and the conda environment description in the backup folder
+#### Put the appropriate workflow file (for COI data: workflow_bold_nt.py - otherwise workflow.py) in the main directory, and the conda environment description in the backup folder

 #### In the backup folder, add a readme file with explanations about the project.
 Ideally, put an appropriate readme file in the scripts and data folders as well